 A blocked kidney may have a similar appearance on ultrasound, and tumors are another possibility for asymptomatic abdominal masses.
 Other imaging techniques, such as CT scans, MRIs, and nuclear scans can help distinguish between the possibilities.

 The multicystic dysplastic kidney requires no specific treatment.
 Over time, the abnormal kidney regresses and just goes away.
 Many people know someone who "only has one kidney."
 These are often individuals who had a multicystic dysplastic kidney that shrank and vanished before a doctor could diagnose it.

-The multicystic dysplastic kidney is not associated with any significant complications, and there are no associations between it and disease in any other organ system.
+The multicystic dysplastic kidney is not typically associated with any significant complications, and in most cases there are no associations between it and disease in any other organ system.
 In some cases, there may be treatable structural abnormalities in the remaining kidney, which can result in reflux or blockage of urine.
 This makes it important for patients with multicystic dysplastic kidney to continue following up with a kidney doctor even though the dysplastic kidney is unlikely to ever be a problem.

 The multicystic dysplastic kidney has an excellent long-term prognosis, and an affected patient will most likely have one normally functioning kidney for the remainder of their life.

 There is no way to prevent multicystic dysplastic kidney from occurring early in a baby's development, and there is no known way to prevent it from happening.